KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 // ----------------------- //

-The black patrol car eased to a stop at the end of the drive like a prowling panther.
+A black patrol car eased to a stop at the end of the street like a prowling panther.
 Two Boise PD officers got out and activated their Mag flashlights.
 There didn't seem to be any signs of foul play from the front of the condo.
-A thin man dressed in jogging shorts and a sweat stained tank top came through the weeds in the direction of the Green Belt beside the condominium.
+A thin man dressed in jogging shorts and a sweat stained tank top came through the weeds in the direction of the Green Belt behind the condominium.
 His hands were up and he looked peeked.

 "Over here, officers.
 I'm the one who called."

 Sergeant McReed shined her light over the man and then behind, where he had come.
 She nodded to her partner, a young, wide eyed kid named Givens.
 It was his first week on the night shift and only something like his first month in uniform.
-McReed followed the jogger to the pedestrian trail popular with fitness minded civilians.
+McReed followed the jogger to the pedestrian trail popular with fitness minded citizens.

-"I was just on my normal nightly jog and I damn near tripped on him," the man said, pointing to the body on the ground near the treeline on the river side of the trail.
+"I was just on my normal nightly jog and I damn near tripped on him," the man said, pointing to the body on the ground near the tree line on the river side of the trail.

 "Givens, take the gentleman's statement over there.
 I'll handle this."

 Givens looked over at the body and swallowed hard.
-He took out his notebook and guided the jogger over under a light nearby.
+He took out his notebook and guided the jogger over under a street light nearby.
 As he was about to ask his first question he noticed the back sliding door was open in the last condo of the street.
 "Hey, Sarge.
 Back door is open over there.
 Could be where the victim lived."

 She waved her acknowledgement and keyed her radio to report the death.
 The body was on it's back and covered with blood.
 Keys and a still burning flashlight were on the pavement nearby.
 She kept her distance as she spoke on the radio.
 Crime scenes needed to be blocked off, not messed with.
-She took out a roll of yellow tape to mark off the trail to keep other people from running through the scene. _Who the hell would be jogging after midnight on a Sunday_, she thought.
-Obviously at least one fitness nut.
+She took out a roll of yellow crime scene tape to block off the trail to keep other people from running through the scene. _Who the hell would be jogging after midnight on a Sunday_, she thought.
+Obviously, at least one fitness nut.

 // ----------------------- //

 Detective Plait arrived on the scene about ten minutes later.
-By that time another patrol car with flahsing lights was parked in the dead end and the place was crawling with crime scene investigators.
+By that time another patrol car with flashing lights was parked in the dead end and the place was crawling with crime scene investigators.
 Plait made his way to the Green Belt and was met by Sergeant McReed.
-"Good morning, Detecive.
+"Good morning, Detective.
 Deja-view, eh?"

 Plait nodded politely but didn't say anything, moving past her to the body, now covered with a tarp.
 The Medical Examiner was on his way to the scene but Plait had to see the wounds for himself.
 He pulled up the tarp and shined his pocket light on the victim.
-He was a young professional looked to be in his mid to late twenties with his throat slit open and mutilple stab wounds in his upper body.
+He was a young professional looked to be in his mid to late twenties with his throat slit open and multiple stab wounds in his upper body.
 Just like that kid on Friday night in Freak Alley.

-Plait checkd the man's back pockets and found a wallet.
+Plait checked the man's back pockets and found a wallet.
 He pulled it out and flipped it open to the driver's license.
 Van Ledderman, address the same as the end condo unit.
 Plait took out his notepad and checked the list of names from the gamers at Mashers.
 Yup, he was one of them. _Shit, we got a serial_.

+Plait shined his light down the trail and the darkness suffocated the LED light.
+He took off down the trail a bit after ducking under the yellow tape that McReed had set up around the body.
+The Green Belt trail curved to the right after passing by a dirt parking area.
+Plait glanced back to the body at the far edge of the condo units.
+He learned early on in his career to think like a criminal when trying to evaluate crime scenes.

+If the murderer was waiting to kill the victim in this dark stretch of the Greenbelt, he could have parked at the MK Nature Center parking lot or further down.
+Plait called over Sergeant McReed.

+"I'm going for a short walk down the trail, let me know when the Medical Examiner arrives," Plait said, his arm patting her on the back.
+She nodded, looking down the darkened path.
+"I'll have dispatch call your cell."

+Plait smiled, "Perfect."

+Then he headed off down the Greenbelt alone, his flashlight skipping all around ahead and to the side as he walked.
+There was an entrance to the MK Nature Center just off the trail and further down, a path to the Walnut Street parking lot.
+Plait knew this area pretty good from attending field trips with his son's elementary school.
+He wandered further down the trail, keeping an eye on his watch to understand how long it would take to walk the trail from where the victim was found.

+Just a short ways further was another road, this one dirt .
+They were the only two entrances to Kristin Armstrong Park.
+If the killer was trying not to be seen, he might have parked in the dirt lot and not been seen by anyone from the park or in nearby houses.
+Plait stepped off the trail and stood in the dirt parking lot, fumbling with his pants pocket to pull out an empty sandwich bag.
+He got to his knees and scooped up some dirt into the bag.

+His cell phone went off in vibrate mode and he pulled it out.
+It was Dispatch alerting him to the arrival of the Medical Examiner and an ambulance to the scene.

 ## Chapter 8